Reviews You Can Rely On

 dreame x40 ultra - just a few crumbs left, right into the very corner, thanks to the...

 Just a few crumbs left, right into the very corner, thanks to the X40 Ultra's extendable edging arm.
+Credit: Genaveve Bradshaw

 Navigation

-The DREAME has the same prominent pop-top head housing for its laser mapping Lidar sensor we see on most other models in this space.
+The DREAME has the same prominent pop-top head housing for its laser mapping LiDAR sensor we see on most other models in this space.
 The smart mapping capabilities are as smooth and accurate as you may expect from a product in this price tier.
 Cleaning coverage and the plan of attack on an area didn't seem to follow a logical grid, but all said and done, there was only the rare missed spot.

 dreame x40 ultra - the cleaning pattern can seem a bit erratic at times, likely due to...

 The cleaning pattern can seem a bit erratic at times, likely due to its programming, which prioritizes larger messes.
 This helps the robot focus more on high-traffic areas rather than following a strict grid pattern.
+Credit: Matt Lighthart

 The crown jewel feature, however, is the DREAME's unmatched object recognition.
-Nothing in our lineup comes close, and I have nothing but praise to give here.
+Nothing in our lineup comes close, and we have nothing but praise to give here.
 It's all due to the onboard camera paired with excellent AI recognition; the manufacturer claims the DREAME recognizes 120 common objects it would encounter in the average home, and it certainly recognized everything we tested for.

 Object recognition really shows the level of intelligence here.
 Nothing was missed or accidentally run over in any of our tests.
+Credit: Matt Lighthart

 Shoes and soft objects like hats and socks were no problem at all.
 Cords and cables, long the bane of robot vacuum users, were also navigated and maneuvered without issue.
 All objects it encounters, it'll stop, dutifully photograph and think over, pop an icon on the map in the app, and then divert and continue cleaning.
 This robot is the perfect cleaning companion for messier homes.